 One question that seems to always come up at some point during golf lessons is, "Should I get fit for clubs?".
-This is natural since the point of golf lessons is to improve.
-Naturally, golfers who want to improve look for every opportunity to reduce strokes and lower a handicap.
+This is normal since the point of golf lessons is to improve.
+Naturally, golfers who want to improve look for every opportunity to reduce strokes and lower their handicap.

 It's true that a club fitting can help you lower scores, improve your game, and make you a better golfer.
 And with new technology, a serious player who is not professionally fit for clubs may overlook a potential advantage to their golf game.

 By getting fit for your clubs, you can make the game easier.
-For example, by having a driver that is fit to your swing, you can optimize ball flight, which will not only lead to distance gains, but also improved accuracy.
+For example, a driver that is fit to your swing can optimize ball flight, which will not only lead to distance gains, but also improved accuracy.

-My philosophy on club fitting is that first, you need to have the basics of your swing and stroke for each type of club sufficiently learned.
+My philosophy on club fitting is that you must first possess the basics of your swing and stroke for each type of club.
 Once those swings and strokes are in place, then get fit for clubs.
 Afterwards, continue with golf lessons to refine and optimize your golf swing with your fitted clubs.

-Plus, the clubs in your bag may already be sufficiently matched to your game.
+You may find that the clubs in your bag may already match your game.
 I can suggest what approach to take, maybe even after just one lesson.

-I have a short list of local Lakewood Ranch, Bradenton, and Sarasota club fitters that I can refer you to after I've seen your swing and learned a little about your goals.
+There is only one club fitter that I have found in the Lakewood Ranch, Bradenton, and Sarasota area that I believe has mastered club fitting.
+I can refer you after I've seen your swing and learned a little about your goals.
 Also, the goal of club fitting is to find the best possible match to your golf swing and game.
-Golf club fittings should not be a opportunity for someone to sell you clubs stored in the back of the building.
+Golf club fittings should not be an opportunity for a retailer to sell the clubs that have piled up in the back of the storage room.